Scifabric/pybossa/doc/faq.rst

 users, etc. Check the *Statistics* link in the left local sidebar of your project.

-My project is not getting too much attention, how can it be a *featured* app?
+My project is not getting too much attention, how can it be a *featured* project?
 ---------------------------------------------------------------------------------
 Featured projects are managed by the administrators of the site.
 Contact them about this issue, and they will decide about your project.